Updated June 2018

 To prepare for an audit, you should have documentation readily available for the auditors.
 For each program, we've prepared a document list:

 A USAC audit may identify conditions that are categorized as an audit finding or an "other matter."
 An audit finding is a condition that shows evidence of noncompliance with FCC rules and orders set forth primarily in 47 Code of Federal Regulations (C.F.R.), as well as other program requirements (collectively, the Rules).
 An "other matter" is a condition that does not necessarily constitute a Rule violation, but warrants the attention of the auditee and USAC management.
 The audit findings and "other matters" will contain background information, the audit step performed, the condition noted, and the basis for the condition noted.
-After the audit is completed, an exit conference will be held with the auditee to review the results of the audit and the next steps of the process.
+After the audit is completed, an exit conference will be held with the auditee to review the results of the audit and discuss the next steps of the process.

 The auditee will be given an opportunity to provide a response to the audit findings and "other matters" (if any) within five business days – unless advised otherwise by the auditor.
 USAC management will review the auditee's response, and will prepare a response to address the conditions and note corrective actions as necessary.